wellxchen/design-checklist-backend/README.md

 **Modularity**: Do your classes have a small, well-defined purpose?

-**Flexibility**: Does you program contain duplication of any kind?
+**Flexibility**: Is your program flexibile to change as development goes?

-**Code Smells**: Code issues related to general good programming practices
+**Code Smells**: Code issues related to general good programming practices, such as: duplciations

 **Java Notes**: Code issues specific to Java